Surprisingly Rotten Results

 There are a number of known factors related to this issue, and without going into it too far, you should of course avoid too little sleep the night before, and too much caffeine on the day of.
 But beyond the obvious, there are two deeper causes for test-day panic.

-As difficult as it may be to reach your target score, it is doubly difficult to do it without focusing on the test itself.
-So many students so deeply want to reach a target score, that it seems as if half of their GMAT prep time is spent thinking of the score, the score-in-itself.
+As difficult as it may be to reach your target score, it is doubly-difficult to do so without focusing on the test.
+So many students so deeply want to reach their target score, that it seems as though half of their prep time is spent thinking about the score, the score-in-itself.
 And it may be that dreaming of 700 is enough to bring 700.
 It surely is enough to sustain you in your studies.
 But I suspect it is 180 degrees counterproductive to confuse the thought of 700 for the means of getting 700.
 As a first step, arrive calmly at this realisation: any time you spend thinking of 700 is time not spent getting to 700.
 Specifically, you are in danger of looking directly at a GMAT question while actually thinking on your dream score.
 This has probably happened to you many times while reading some book, and the effect on reading comprehension is generally negative.
 Bring your mind to that, and make-up your mind about it.

 The second subtle cause of surprisingly rotten results is panic.
 And fortunately the root cause of panic is a lack of milestones.
 I believe very few of us experience any panic feeling at all while tying our shoelaces.
 The reason is not that tying shoelaces is simple.
 Try tying someone else's shoelaces, and see.
 It isn't simple, but by age of ten you have a stable procedure for doing your own laces.
 So therefore you can just go through the motions, step by step, and by now so smoothly that you do it while day-dreaming.